DARTH (DAH) Price Down 0.2% Over Last Week

-DARTH (DAH) traded flat against the dollar during the one day period ending at 17:00 PM Eastern on April 1st.
-During the last seven days, DARTH has traded down 0.2% against the dollar.
-DARTH has a market capitalization of $638.29 million and $1.48 worth of DARTH was traded on exchanges in the last day.
-One DARTH token can currently be purchased for $0.20 or 0.00001160 BTC on major cryptocurrency exchanges.
+DARTH (DAH) traded flat against the dollar during the 1 day period ending at 17:00 PM ET on April 6th.
+During the last week, DARTH has traded down 0.2% against the dollar.
+DARTH has a total market capitalization of $638.29 million and approximately $1.48 worth of DARTH was traded on exchanges in the last day.
+One DARTH token can now be purchased for about $0.20 or 0.00001160 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.